-Kernels for other languages can be found in the IPython wiki.
-They usually come with instruction what to run to make the kernel available in the notebook.
+The Jupyter wiki has a long list of Kernels for other languages.
+They usually come with instructions on how to make the kernel available in the notebook.

-The Jupyter Notebook is officially supported by the latest stable versions of the following browsers:
+The Jupyter Notebook aims to support the latest versions of these browsers:

 Using Safari with HTTPS and an untrusted certificate is known to not work (websockets will fail).